PolarGoose/BluetoothDevicePairing/README.md

 The main reason to create this utility was to be able to pair Bluetooth devices from console in the same way it is done by built in into Windows "Bluetooth & other devices" dialog.

 # System requirements
-Windows 10 x64.<br>
+Windows 10 1809 (10.0.17763) 64bit or higher<br>
-If you want to run a non self contained version of this application you need to have [.NET Core 3.1](https://dotnet.microsoft.com/download) or higher installed.

 # How to use
-* Download and unpack the latest release.
-The application has two versions:
+* Download and unpack the latest [release](https://github.com/PolarGoose/BluetoothDevicePairing/releases).
-    * `BluetoothDevicePairing.zip` - small executable which requires `.NET Core 3.1` or higher to be installed on the system.
-    * `BluetoothDevicePairing_selfContained.zip` - self contained executable which doesn't requre `.Net Core` runtime to be installed.
 * Run `BluetoothDevicePairing.exe --help` and `BluetoothDevicePairing.exe <command> --help` to get usage information and see the `Examples` section bellow.

 # Examples